Updated: Sep 15

 Now, every position coach on the 2018-2019 LSU Tigers squad (more or less the same core players and staff) became a juggernaut.

-2018 was a year of learning, mixed results & epic growth: We witnessed Joe fighting through adversity at quarterback, heroically beating #2 Georgia and taking LSU to a #3 ranking in the nation...before, we collectively failed vs Alabama in a 29-0 humiliation in Death Valley.
+2018 was a year of learning, mixed results & epic growth: We witnessed Joe fighting through adversity at quarterback, heroically beating #2 Georgia and taking LSU to a #3 ranking in the nation...before, we collectively failed vs Alabama in a 29-0 humiliation inside Death Valley.

-Justin caught 54 passes for 875 yards and 6 touchdowns, exploding in the last 4 games of the season as we detailed in Pt.
+As a sophomore, JJets caught 54 passes for 875 yards and 6 touchdowns, exploding in the last 4 games of the season as we detailed in Pt.
 I, catching 4 during LSU's final 4.
 He became Joe's primary target across the middle.

 Jefferson's production trended higher and higher, grabbing two 100+ yard games, another pair in the 90s, two multi-TD games, and a trio of 80+ yard receiving days...but he was gaining even more space and precise timing with Joe as the season wound down...yards, touchdowns and yards per catch all increasing rapidly once Ja'Marr Chase's PCL strain became nothing more than a memory (the freshman sensation living up to his own 5-star billing during the final 4 game stretch).